5 Energy Vampires In Your Diet - And How To Drive A Stake Through Them

 If you eat a diet rich in fruits and vegetables and low in processed foods, you'll naturally be getting a good intake of potassium.
 However, if you're training heavily, you'd be well advised to make space for a few more potassium-rich foods.

-Avocados are an all-star when it comes to K, as are dark chocolate, dried fruits, and pistachios and other nuts.
-Seasonings like paprika, chili powder, coriander, and basil also contain potassium, so don't hold back the spice.
+Avocados are an all-star when it comes to potassium, as are dark chocolate, dried fruits, and pistachios and other nuts.
+Seasonings like paprika, chili powder, coriander, and basil also contain potassium, so don't hold back on the spice.

 Take inventory of what your current diet looks like and make sure that you aren't overdoing sodium and missing out on potassium.
 One recent study showed that the two really do work in balance; you can maintain a diet fairly high in sodium without severe consequences, as long as you get enough potassium.
 Chips, meet guacamole.